brko8088/TCLI/README.md

 # CommandLine-Checklist

 Formely known as Checklist 3000, it began taking shape during my first year of college.
-Int the beginning it used to work based on number inputs to create, delete, and modify tasks.
-Now, known as TCLI (Tournal Command Line Interface) is currently under development for those terminal aficionados that would like to try a different way of getting your tasks recorded and done!
+In the beginning it used to work based on number inputs to create, delete, and modify tasks.
+Now, TCLI (Tournal Command Line Interface) is currently under development for those terminal aficionados that would like to try a different way of getting your tasks recorded and done!

+create and delete To Dos with terminal commands.
+What git does for code, TCLI does for your todos!

 ## Current Version: 0.0.1b
 ## Commands Available: